koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/clustering/evaluation_of_a_clustering_scheme.md

 # Evaluation of a clustering scheme

+Evaluation of a clustering scheme is related only to the result of the clustering, not to the clustering technique itself

 since clustering in not supervised, evaluation is more difficult

 - we don't have a ground truth to compare with to abtain a notion of error/loss